khopkins218/woopra_rails/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Contributions
+  Rob Gleeson -- Thanks for the help and code reviews! (@robgleeson) GeneralAssemb.ly -- Thanks for the use-case to give me the opportunity to give back to the  Rails community (http://generalassemb.ly)